ivycat/posts-in-page/readme.txt

 * Added single post or specific post capabilities.

 == Upgrade Notice ==

+= 1.2.4 =
+* Presentational fixes: clean up whitespace, extra tabs, add in customization of more tag.

+= 1.2.3 =
+* Housekeeping only; not urgent.

 = 1.2.2 =
 * Small bug fixes for tags, pagination; not critical.